-Once Vera said to her sister, “You know, I have a feeling that I do not exist.
+Once the actress said to her sister, “You know, I have a feeling that I do not exist.
 It’s not me on the screen.
 This is just my shadow.”

-For four years, Kholodnaya starred in almost eight dozen films!
+For four years, Kholodnaya had starred in almost eight dozen films!

 In the summer of 1915, Vera learned that Lieutenant Kholodny was seriously wounded near Warsaw.
-She went to the front, where spent a month together with her husband.
+She went to the front and spent a month together with her husband.